My Cat Is Sleeping With Their Head Up, Is That Normal? What Science Tells Us

 Cats are creatures of habit and routine.
 Any change in their surroundings may cause anxiety and stress.
 When stressed and anxious, you can find evident changes in behavior, such as hiding, increased vocalization, restlessness, lethargy, excessive grooming, and even litter box issues.
 Changes in sleeping behavior can also be one of these signs—particularly the loaf position—allowing them to remain aware of their surroundings.

 If they suddenly change their sleeping behavior to this position, try to look out for other signs of stress.
-Try to recall any major changes in their environment to identify potential causes of stress in your cat in order to address it.
+Try to recall any major changes in their environment to identify potential causes of stress in your cat to address it.

 What Other Positions Do Cats Normally Sleep in?